Irishbecky91/TheWaggingTailor/README.md

     - The user will be looking for:
         - A variety of designs to choose from
         - Details of the products provided
-        - A way to search the site using name or description fields.
+        - A way to search the site using the name or description fields.
         - A filtering function by rating, name, price and category
         - A personalised Profile Page displaying the user's details and their pet's measurements
 - **Functionality Requirements**